Institutional Review Board (IRB)

 UCR currently has one IRB which functions as the review body for the approval and oversight of all human subjects research at UCR.
 The primary mission of the IRB is to facilitate those objectives by reviewing, approving, modifying or disapproving research applications submitted by UCR researchers, and in some cases, non-UCR researchers.
 The IRB process is based on rules and regulations for federally funded research, primarily the provisions of Protection of Human Subjects in the Code of Federal Regulations (45 CFR 46), and supporting materials such as the Belmont Report.
 UCR’s IRB strives to create an on-campus culture of respect for, and awareness of, the rights and welfare of human research participants, while advancing knowledge and facilitating the highest quality research.

-Step One: Determine if you need to submit an IRB protocol
+Determine if you need to submit an IRB protocol

 If your study meets the definition of human subjects research, you must submit an IRB protocol to the IRB Office.
 All human subjects research must receive prior approval from the IRB.